Want to Save This Recipe?

 Some delis will even wrap your sandwich in lettuce for that handheld quality.

+Generally speaking, most meats and cheeses are in the clear, as are veggies like lettuce, tomatoes, onions, and cucumbers.
 As far as sauces go, mustard is a great choice (my personal fav) as is plain mayo, oil and vinegar.

+Avoid: Bread and Chips (sorry).
 Steer clear of sauces like BBQ, Ketchup, Teriyaki, Honey Mustard—these are usually packed with sugar.

 The classic burger joint is rife with hard food decisions.